Projected gradient methods for nonconvex and stochastic smooth optimization: new complexities and auto-conditioned stepsizes: Introduction

 \subsection{Contributions and organization}

-This paper addresses the above challenges by providing new complexity bounds for a class of projected gradient methods that unify convex and nonconvex optimization problems.
+This paper addresses the above challenges by providing new complexity bounds for a class of projected gradient methods that unify convex and nonconvex optimization problems\footnote{{Here, we are referring to unifying the theory for the ``short-stepsize'' projected gradient method between convex and nonconvex settings.
+The recent research line for long-stepsize gradient descent \cite{grimmer2025accelerated, bok2024accelerating} with improved convergence rates is beyond the scope of this paper.}}.
 We also introduce novel auto-conditioned stepsize policies that do not require prior knowledge of upper or lower curvatures, or the employment of line search procedures.
 Our contributions are summarized as follows.

-Firstly, considering a compact feasible region $X$, we provide a novel analysis of the ``vanilla'' projected gradient (PG) method that incorporates both upper and lower curvatures.
+Firstly, considering a compact feasible region $X$, we provide a novel analysis of the ``vanilla''{constant-stepsize} projected gradient (PG) method that incorporates both upper and lower curvatures.
 In particular, we show that PG achieves an $\epsilon$-approximate stationary point with at most

 iterations.
 For nonconvex problems ($l >0$), the dominating term matches the best-known complexity bound achieved by accelerated methods \cite{ghadimi2016accelerated}.
-For convex problems ($l = 0$), the complexity bound reduces to $ \mathcal{O}\left( \tfrac{LD_X}{\epsilon}\right), $ matching the sharp convergence rate of PG for smooth convex optimization.
-Note that the first term in \eqref{bound_1} is worse than the corresponding term in \eqref{eq:acc_complexity2} because an accelerated gradient method is required to solve the subproblems in the proximal point method (see Section 6 of \cite{LanOuyangZhang2023}).
-If a gradient descent method were used to solve these subproblems instead, the complexity bound in \eqref{eq:acc_complexity2} would become $ \mathcal{O}\left(L \|x_0 - x^*\|/\epsilon + L (f(x_0) - f(x^*)/\epsilon^2\right), $ which can be further bounded by $ \mathcal{O}\left(L D_X/\epsilon + L^2 D_X^2/\epsilon^2\right), $ and this bound would then be worse than the one in \eqref{bound_1}.
+For convex problems ($l = 0$), the complexity bound reduces to $ \mathcal{O}\left( \tfrac{LD_X}{\epsilon}\right), $ matching the sharp convergence rate of PG for {smooth convex optimization \cite{teboulle2023elementary} up to a constant factor}. {Here, we only refer to projected gradient methods with short stepsizes less than $2/L$.
+Long-stepsize variants of gradient descent with improved convergence rates can be found in \cite{grimmer2025accelerated, bok2024accelerating,kim2021optimizing} and references therein.}

 Secondly, we develop an auto-conditioned variant of the projected gradient method (AC-PG) that does not require the input of either the upper curvature $L$ or the lower curvature $l$, or any line search procedures.
 AC-PG only uses the past iterates to estimate the upper curvature in each iteration.
 Although the potential underestimation of $L$ could cause increases in function value, the total number of iterations with such increases can be properly bounded, and consequently, the error can be properly controlled.
 In particular, AC-PG attains the following oracle complexity